Semi-supervised Hypergraph Node Classification on Hypergraph Line Expansion

-\paragraph{Discussion of Complexity.} We also report the running time comparison in Table~\ref{tb:hypergraphResult}.
-Basically, our model is also efficient compared to some state-of-the-arts, especially on {20News, ModelNet40 and NTU2012}, which demonstrates that neighbor sampling does make our proposed model less computational expensive.
+{\bf Discussion of Complexity.} We also report the running time comparison in Table~\ref{tb:hypergraphResult}, which already include the neighbor sampling time in our model.
+Basically, our model is also efficient compared to some state-of-the-arts, especially on {20News, ModelNet40 and NTU2012}, which demonstrates that neighbor sampling does make our proposed model less expensive.
 Let us investigate this in depth.
 SOTA hypergraph baselines operate on a flattened hypergraph (identical to clique expansion) with designed edge weights.
 We calculate the number of edges and density for them, denoted as Exp. edge and Exp. density.
-The overall graph structure of the flattened hypergraph, the line expansion before and after neighbor sampling are reported in Table~\ref{tb:hypergraphstat2}.
-We find that the scale of \emph{line expansion} before sampling is within $5$ times of the flattened topology, except for Zoo (flattened topology is a complete graph).
-However, after sampling the neighbors, line expansion structure has been significantly simplified, and we could also observe that for most of the datasets, the density of the LE graph is much smaller ($\sim\frac{1}{1000}$) than the flattened graph.
-In the future, we will explore more efficient neighborhood sampling techniques to further accelerate the model.
+As shown in Table~\ref{tb:hypergraphstat2}, we find that the scale of \emph{line expansion} before sampling is within $5$ times of the flattened topology, except for Zoo (flattened topology is a complete graph).
+However, after sampling the neighbors, line expansion structure has been significantly simplified, and we could also observe that for most of the datasets, the density of the \method graph is much smaller ($\sim\frac{1}{1000}$) than the flattened clique expansion graph.